BMI 5/625, Spring 2025

 One might ask, “why can’t I just cite ChatGPT’s output like I would any other source?”
 There are several reasons;

 Over the last year I have encountered multiple students and colleagues who have found resources such as ChatGPT to be helpful tools in their toolboxes for managing various aspects of their neurology in an academic setting, e.g. as a way to help them organize their thoughts in writing, or to overcome executive function challenges.
 As they have been described to me, many of these sorts of uses would ordinarily fall “out of bounds” according to the strictest interpretation of this policy.
-However, if you are in need of an accomodation involving the use of generative AI tools, please do not hesitate to reach out to me or the office of student access; we have robust and flexible policies on accomodation (see below) and I am very willing to discuss this issue.
+However, if you are in need of an accommodation involving the use of generative AI tools, please do not hesitate to reach out to either myself or the office of student access; we have robust and flexible policies on accommodation (see below) and I am very willing to discuss this issue.

-Here are a few (very) recent discussions on how to think about generative AI tools that you may find helpful and informative:
+Here are a few recent discussions on how to think about generative AI tools that you may find helpful and informative:

 When I’m not teaching data visualization, language models are one of my core areas of academic research.
 As such, if you are interested in digging further into this space, please reach out and I can send you more pointers of things to read.